On Clarity in Performance Reporting

 • improvement remains dependent on individuals, not systems

 Reporting satisfies oversight.
 Narrative manages exposure.
 Action remains discretionary.
-The system appears active – but remains fundamentally observational.

 The organisation sees more –